2024 Applications Opening Soon

-Apply now to the InPlace 2023 International Open Call.
+Applications for InPlace’s 2024 International Open Call will open in late August 2023.
 Artists and researchers from across all disciplines (including the sciences) are invited to submit an application.
 Residencies are provided from anywhere between one week to three months, depending on the needs of the applicant.
-The Garambi Baan / Laughing Waters Residency Centre is located in a protected conservation zone in close proximity to the Birrarung (Yarra River), and is housed in buildings of heritage significance.
+The Garambi Baanj / Laughing Waters Residency Centre is located in a protected conservation zone in close proximity to the Birrarung (Yarra River), and is housed in buildings of heritage significance.
 Successful applicants will have use of the residency at no cost.
 For additional information please refer to the Application Guidelines below.

 "*:" indicates required fields